manasa-arun/python/content/en/Tips/2-ways-check-type-of-variable-in-python.md

 ---
-title: "Determine the type of a Variable"
+title: "2 ways to check type of a variable in Python"
-description: "Two important methods of determining the type of a variable in Python."
+description: "Two important methods for determining the type of a variable in Python."
 date: "2021-07-19T04:15:05+09:00"
-draft: true
+draft: false
-link: "Determine type of a Variable"
+link: "check type of a Variable"
 author: "dmohanty"
 ---